 In this blog, ANNE STONEHOUSE reflects on the balance between the personal and the shared; between an early childhood leader’s openness to new ideas and certainty about their own values.

-Did you know that a Box of 48 Leadership Provocations organised around the six Capabilities in ECA’s Leadership Capability Framework will be launched at the 2019 ECA National Conference in Hobart?
+At the 2019 ECA National Conference in Hobart, a Box of 48 Leadership Provocations organised around the six Capabilities in ECA’s Leadership Capability Framework was launched.
 Some time ago ECA invited me, along with five other writers, to create cards related to one of the six Capabilities.
 I happily agreed to write provocations for the first Capability: ‘Makes children’s learning, development and wellbeing the core focus’.

 Most leaders in our sector began as teachers or educators in education and care settings.
 Consequently, they bring to their roles as leaders strong views about what matters most in the experiences offered to children.
 These views, ranging from relatively minor issues to crucially important ones, may differ from the views of people you lead.